Getting started with deductions

 The first thing you need to do to start using deductions is to setup your deduction categories.
 This allows you to setup specific deduction categories which can be tailored to the needs of your business.

-- There will already be 3 basic deduction categories for you (Salary Sacrifice Super, Pre-Tax Deduction and Post-Tax Deduction) you can edit any of these by clicking on the name of the deduction category.
-To add a new deduction category click the green “Add” button in the top right corner
+- There will already be 2 deduction categories for you (Pre-Tax Deduction and Post-Tax Deduction) you can edit any of these by clicking on the name of the deduction category.
+To add a new deduction category click the 'Add' button in the top right corner.

 Once you have setup your deduction categories they will now be available to be assigned to employees.